Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 Students can access a comprehensive range of training support services, including learning assistance, LLND support, and academic guidance, as well as wellbeing support and referral services for personal or wellbeing-related matters.
 Details on how to access these services, along with payment terms and conditions, refund policies, and procedures for withdrawing from training, are provided in the Student Handbook and the Training Documents section of the website.

-To enrol in the Prepare, Maintain and Test Response Equipment Training, students must meet the following entry requirements:
+To enrol in this course, students must meet the following minimum requirements:

 Please review the prerequisites for the specific units listed below: